-The San Antonio College Bookstore is operated by a contracted vendor (currently Follett Higher Education Group).
+The San Antonio College Bookstore is operated by a contracted vendor.
 The bookstore is located in the basement of the Loftin Student Center.
 The bookstore offers an extensive variety of learning resources that includes all required textbooks, supplemental reading materials and auxiliary supplies for faculty, students, and staff.
-For more information, contact sac@bkstr.com.
+For more information: https://alamo.bncollege.com/.